CodeYourFuture/Git-CLI-Coursework/README.md

 5. What is the Git command to select the files you want to add to a commit?

-Enter git add --all at the command line prompt in your local project directory to add the files or changes to the repository.
-Enter git status to see the changes to be committed.
-Enter git commit -m '<commit_message>' at the command line to commit new files/changes to the local repository.
+Enter git add --all at the command line prompt in your local project directory to add the files or changes to the repository. git add <filename>

 6. What is the Git command to see changes you have waiting to be committed?

-If you want to see what you've staged that will go into your next commit, you can use git diff --staged.
-This command compares your staged changes to your last commit.
+The git status command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+Status output does not show you any information regarding the committed project history.

 7. What is the Git command to get changes from Github onto your computer?

-The git clone command copies your repository from GitHub to your local computer.
+git pull <remote name> <branch name>